ad-str/ad-str/README.md

 ### What's up!? 👋

 I'm Adam!
 I am an incoming Software Developer Intern at the Federal Reserve Board of Governors in DC!
-I have been and currently work full-time as a Research Assistant at the Wharton School, while also studying part-time as a CS Master's student at Penn.
+I have been and currently work full-time as a Research Assistant at the Wharton School, while also studying part-time as a CS Master's student at Penn in the Master's in Computer and Information Technology Program.

 ### 💻 Currently working on:
 - A Master's in Computer and Information Technology at the Unversity of Pennsylvania